 Please do understand that belief in god is not something I am against.
 Rather, I find a kind of beauty/calm in people who have strong belief in God (not in rituals).
 Its just that I can't think of myself sharing life with someone having belief in god.

 What concerns me, is religion, and all bad things done in its name.
 Again, I respect many religious people.
 Most of my family, relatives, friends are religious.
-In those small circles, I think religion is kind of nice5 (at least for the people who would like to follow it).
+In those small circles, I think religion is kind of nice (at least for the people who would like to follow it).
 But I think, there are limits to religion being nice.
 There are bigger crimes being done, in its name (E.g: wars and money hoarding).
 I think, its inevitable for religion to be used to cause trouble.
 Its a magnet for power hungry people (similar to politics, and hence (i would conclude) their interplay).
-A designation with too much power, is usually exploited, sooner or later.
+A designation with too much power, tends to be exploited, sooner or later.

-Similar to my stand on belief (e.g: agnostic), I don’t care about marriage (or its significance in society).
-It might be difficult for society to accept pair of people, without an agreement (marriage).
+Similar to my stand on belief (e.g: agnostic), I don't care about marriage (or its significance in society).
+It might be difficult for society to accept people who find each others company pleasurable, without an agreement (marriage).
 But that should not be a couples problem.
 In other words, I am not talking about whats right/wrong for society.
 I am talking about myself.
-And to me, it doesn’t matter whether me and my partner have a certificate certifying that we are partners.
+And to me, it doesn't matter whether me and my partner have a certificate certifying that we are partners.
 To me, what matters is that my partner is with me, because she wants to be with me.